Achu46/Achu46/README.md

 ## 🚀 About Me

-I'm a passionate developer with a keen interest in building web applications and exploring new technologies.
-I enjoy solving problems and continuously learning to improve my skills.
+I'm a passionate developer with a keen interest in building **web applications** and exploring new technologies.
+I enjoy solving problems, continuously learning, and improving my skills.
 I specialize in creating intuitive and efficient solutions, and I love collaborating on projects that make a difference.

 ---